MHJahanbakhsh/notes/REACT.md

 ## things that i missed in interview:
 give an example of how HOC works in react
-how to implement componentwillunmount in functional componenet
+how to implement componentwillunmount in functional componenet why usecallback and how functions are in need for usecallback